Matthew MargaronChaplain of Athletics

 The mission of the athletics ministry is to provide students the opportunity to encounter God through the integration of faith and sport.
 Matt and his volunteer team accomplish this mission through prayer, mentoring students, faith formation/exploration, leadership development, and local and international opportunities for service.

-- Teaching a class as a part of the leadership minor
+Matt also teaches a class on applied Lleadership as a part of the leadership minor here at Hope.

 - M.A., community counseling, Regent University, 2008